 "It won't be the first."
 Perseus shrugged.
 Then, he turned back to Zeus.
 "Artemis is under my protection.
 You would do well to be a good god and don't harm her."
 Perseus then turned her heels and walked away, dragging Artemis along with him.
 Artemis didn't know what to do, so she followed along.

 That started off well.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ai RaikiWrite a Review